-Dear Annie My child lives in a fantasy world.
+Dear Annie, My child lives in a fantasy world.
 She’s five years old and a very cute and adorable girl.
 I love her so much and treat her as a princess.
-She was fascinated in the beginning to go to school.
-However, after a couple of months, she started hating school and her teacher called us saying that our daughter never responds and is always having day dreams.
-She even creates untrue stories.
-Today her teacher called me saying that my daughter told her that her father had been killed.
+She was fascinated at first by going to school.
+However, after a couple of months, she started hating school, and her teacher called us, saying that our daughter never responds and is always having daydreams.
+She even fabricates stories.
+Today her teacher called me, saying that my daughter told her that her father had been killed.
 I am a consultant and feel very stressed by this issue.
 Our daughter is very smart and brilliant.

-She just doesn’t focus in school and keeps creating stories to the miss (teacher).
+She just doesn’t focus in school and keeps creating stories for “Miss” (the teacher).
 I feel hopeless.
 Please advise me on what to do and how to deal with her.
 I read all your articles but still couldn’t find a direct answer.
 Thanks Marwan

 It’s so wonderful to see how much you obviously love your daughter.
-The fact that she dislikes school, day dreams and creates untrue stories though deserves a thoughtful evaluation.
-Probably the best way to accomplish this is to try and find out the problem using a process of elimination.
-Because the problem started when she went to school so let’s start with the possible causes of her behaviour that have their origins in the school.
+The fact that you say your child lives in a fantasy world, dislikes school, has daydreams, and creates untrue stories deserves a thoughtful evaluation.
+Probably the best way to accomplish this is to try and find the problem using a process of elimination.
+Because the problem started when she went to school, let’s start with the possible causes of her behaviour that have their origins in the school.

 First, is she being bullied by students?
 Has a staff member taken a particular dislike to her?
-Is she being abused in any way, shape or form?
-This is understandably a scary prospect and I don’t know if it’s possible in your education system to have a friend whom you trust volunteer or observe what’s going on during her school day, particularly what’s going on in the playground.
+Is she being abused in any way, shape, or form?
+This is understandably a scary prospect, and I don’t know if it’s possible in your education system to have a friend whom you trust volunteer or observe what’s going on during her school day, particularly what’s going on in the playground.
 How do other students react to her?
 How does she cope in terms of socializing with other students?
-Has she experienced any physical symptoms like tummy aches or headaches that might indicate that she’s undergoing stress at school?
-If none of the above fit, then perhaps we need to look at what preceded her school experience.
+Has she experienced any physical symptoms like tummy aches or headaches that might indicate that she’s under stress at school?
+If none of the above fits, then perhaps we need to look at what preceded her school experience.

-Sometimes the fantasy of school is often more appealing than the reality.
-Lining up at the door, doing work, having to obey rules can often cause children to ‘tune out.’
+Sometimes the fantasy of school is more appealing than the reality.
+Lining up at the door, doing work, and having to obey rules can often cause children to “tune out.”
 If she had limited exposure to play groups or preschool, it’s possible that she built up a fantasy in her head that does not match what actually takes place in school.
-It’s not unusual for five year olds to have an active fantasy world but the far fetched stories could be a way for her to seek more attention.
+It’s not unusual for five-year-olds to have an active fantasy world, but the far-fetched stories could be a way for her to seek more attention.

-You may want to ask yourself what the usual reaction is to a child who expresses that her father has died?
-Well, shock for one with resulting extra attention paid to that child.
-Presuming that her father is alive and well, these stories may simply be an attention getting device which puts the focus back on your daughter.
+Consider the typical reaction to a child who expresses the fact that their father has been killed.
+Well, shock for one, with some resulting extra attention paid to that child.
+Presuming that her father is alive and well, these stories may simply be an attention-getting device that puts the focus back on your daughter.
 If so, then that’s something that’s best handled through behavioural intervention.

 At the same time, ignore the stories.
 Listen, but not too closely.
-Move on quickly to something real/tangible and put her focus on that.
+Move quickly to something real or tangible and direct her attention there.
 Let all the school staff know of the situation and ask them all to please behave in the same way.
-I am sure that her behaviour will change if her attention is constantly refocused and she succeeds outside in the ‘real’ world as opposed to the one that lives in her imagination.
+I am sure that her behaviour will change if her attention is constantly refocused and she succeeds outside in the “real” world as opposed to the one that lives in her imagination.
 I hope this helps you.
 For more help with your parenting, please visit my parenting services page.
-Best of luck.